drakkan/sftpgo/README.md

 More information can be found [here](./docs/keyboard-interactive.md).

-## Dynamic user modification
+## Dynamic user creation or modification

-The user configuration, retrieved from the data provider, can be modified by an external program.
+A user can be created or modified by an external program just before the login.
 More information about this can be found [here](./docs/dynamic-user-mod.md).

 ## Custom Actions